sigcsets/sigcse2016/attendees/index.md

 ### Regarding Visas

-This is the official word from <a href="mailto:supportletters@acm.org">supportletters@acm.org</a> regarding letters of support for visas:
+The following is the official word from <a href="mailto:supportletters@acm.org">supportletters@acm.org</a> regarding letters of support for visas.
+Your requests should be emailed to <a href="mailto:supportletters@acm.org">supportletters@acm.org</a> with the information described below.

 <div class="well">
   <p>